-- Store unwrapped at room temperature
+- Store unwrapped at room temperature.

 - Recommended temperature is between 53 and 59 degrees Fahrenheit, but definitely no colder.

-- Be sure they are stored where they will not accumulate moisture as this could cause rot and mold
+- Be sure they are stored where they will not accumulate moisture as this could cause rot and mold.

 The problem is, you really have no idea how the jicama was handled before you brought it home.
 You don’t know the temperatures it faced during processing and distribution and you also don’t know how they were treated.

-Choose jicama that has tough skin.
+Choose a jicama that has tough skin.
 Look for skin that is shiny and does not have blemishes, if at all possible.
 These are the ideal jicama as they most likely were treated better or at least are less likely to rot quickly when you take them home.

-Additionally, you should watch for jicama that seems soft or dull in color and avoid buying those ones.
+Additionally, you should watch for jicama that seem soft or dull in color and avoid buying those ones.
 If possible, you also want to avoid jicama with blemishes as those spots are more likely to rot quickly.

 When your jicamas are being stored, treat them with care.
 You don’t want to move them around or bang them around as it could lead to bruising or blemishing of the protective skin on the jicama.
 You certainly don’t want to risk the lasting shelf-life of your jicama.